COVESA/dlt-daemon/doc/dlt_design_specification.md

 #### User Message: Log Level

-If the log level or trace status is changed, or initialized, this message is send from the DLT daemon to the DLT user library to store the current log level and trace status for filtering in the DLT user library.
+If the log level or trace status is changed, or initialized, this message is sent from the DLT daemon to the DLT user library to store the current log level and trace status for filtering in the DLT user library.

 It contains the following information:

 - The new set log level
 - New set trace status.
 - Each created context is stored with its associated information in a dynamically growing array in the DLT user library.
-The index in this array is send.
+The index in this array is sent.

 #### User Message: Injection

-This message is send from the DLT daemon to the DLT user library, if an injection message was received by the DLT daemon from a DLT client.
+This message is sent from the DLT daemon to the DLT user library, if an injection message was received by the DLT daemon from a DLT client.
 Via the context, the appropriate application and its named pipe can be identified.
 The injection message is then passed to this named pipe.

 It contains the following information:

 - Each created context is stored with its associated information in a dynamically growing array in the DLT user library.
-The index in this array is send.
+The index in this array is sent.
 - Service ID of the injection message
 - Length of the following injection message
 - The contents of the injection message